 Report: At least 8 killed in mass shooting at Buffalo, New York, supermarket

-BUFFALO, N.Y. — At least eight people were killed Saturday afternoon in a shooting at a supermarket in Buffalo, law enforcement officials told The Associated Press.
+BUFFALO, N.Y. — At least eight people were killed in a shooting at a supermarket in Buffalo, law enforcement officials told The Associated Press.

-Details on the number of additional people shot at the Tops Friendly Market and their conditions weren't immediately available.
-Buffalo police said earlier Saturday afternoon that the alleged shooter, who was not identified, was in custody.
+Earlier Saturday afternoon, Buffalo police said the alleged shooter was in custody.

-The two officials were not permitted to speak publicly on the matter and did so on the condition of anonymity, the AP said.
+The two officials were not permitted to speak publicly on the matter and did so on the condition of anonymity, the AP reported.

-The gunman entered the supermarket with a rifle and opened fire, one of the officials said.
-Investigators believe the man may have been live-streaming the shooting and are looking into whether he had posted a manifesto online, the official said.

-The official cautioned the investigation was in its preliminary stages and that authorities hadn't yet discerned a clear motive, but are investigating whether the shooting was racially motivated.
+Details on the total number of people shot at the Tops Friendly Market and their conditions weren't immediately available, and the suspect has not been identified.

-The supermarket is in a predominately Black neighborhood, about 3 miles (5 kilometers) north of downtown Buffalo.
-The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.
+The supermarket is in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
+The surrounding area is primarily residential, with a Family Dollar store and fire station nearby.

-Braedyn Kephart and Shane Hill, both 20, pulled into the parking lot just as the shooter was exiting.
-They described him as a white male in his late teens or early twenties sporting full camo, a black helmet and what appeared to be a rifle.

-"He was standing there with the gun to his chin.
-We were like what the heck is going on?
-Why does this kid have a gun to his face?"
-Kephart said.
-He dropped to his knees.
-"He ripped off his helmet, dropped his gun, and was tackled by the police."

 Gov. Kathy Hochul tweeted that she was "closely monitoring the shooting at a grocery store in Buffalo," her hometown.
 She said state officials have offered help to local authorities.